-We currently operate vertically integrated manufacturing and assembly factories in the PRC, Vietnam, Mexico and Brazil, which allows us to produce in the regional markets and to scale our production to meet growing demand.
+We currently operate vertically integrated manufacturing and assembly factories in the PRC, Mexico and Brazil, which allows us to produce in the regional markets and to scale our production to meet growing demand.
 We also use selected third-party manufacturers and suppliers in Asia.

 Our long-term factory planning strategy is to de-risk our reliance on a PRC-based supply chain by (1) reducing our manufacturing concentration in the PRC, (2) pursuing lower cost jurisdictions for manufacturing to help ensure market competitive products and (3) offering customers a flexible and globally diverse manufacturing footprint to provide a reliable and cost-efficient supply chain.
-To this end, in 2023, we opened a new factory in Vietnam, which commenced manufacturing operations in June 2023 after incurring startup costs in the first half of 2023.
-With our Vietnam factory now open and meeting short-term operational targets, with the expectation of continued improvement, we stopped manufacturing activities in our southwestern China factory in September 2023 and have substantially completed its shutdown.
-We continue to evaluate our Mexico facility as part of our long-term factory planning strategy.
-We are currently planning to downsize and streamline the Mexico operations by moving to a smaller, more efficient facility.
-We expect to commence operations in this downsized facility in the second quarter of 2024.
-We will continue to evaluate our global factory footprint to identify ways to operate more efficiently.
+To this end, in 2022, we leased factory space in Vietnam and expect to commence manufacturing operations in 2023, pending approval of local government permits and licenses.
+Construction is complete on the facility, with equipment installed.
+We are beginning to hire key members of the staff to train in anticipation of commencing manufacturing operations, and while the opening of this factory may result in manufacturing inefficiencies, we are evaluating our manufacturing footprint with the expectation that once the Vietnam factory is operating efficiently, we will reduce our manufacturing capacity, most likely, by shutting down an existing facility.
+We are analyzing various scenarios, each contingent on the success of the new Vietnam factory, and have yet to conclude on a specific plan.

-Even though we operate two factories in the PRC, one factory in Vietnam and manufacturing and assembly plants in Mexico and Brazil, respectively, we continue to evaluate additional third-party manufacturers and sources of supply.
-During 2023, we utilized multiple third-party manufacturers and maintained duplicate tooling for certain of our products.
+Even though we operate three factories in the PRC, manufacturing and assembly plants in Mexico and Brazil, respectively, and plan to open a manufacturing facility in Vietnam in 2023, we continue to evaluate additional third-party manufacturers and sources of supply.
+During 2022, we utilized multiple third-party manufacturers and maintained duplicate tooling for certain of our products.
 Where possible, we utilize standard parts and components, which are available from multiple sources.

 We are a large consumer of integrated circuits, including low-power, RF chips and modules that are used throughout our product portfolios.
 We continually seek additional sources to reduce our dependence on our integrated circuit suppliers.
 To further manage our integrated system on a chip supplier dependence, we include microcontroller technology which incorporates non-volatile, reprogrammable flash memory in most of our products.
 Flash memory-based microcontrollers have shorter lead times than microcontrollers using other memory technologies and may be reprogrammed.
 This allows us flexibility to use a given component on many different products, has the added benefit of potentially reducing excess and obsolete inventory exposure and allows us to update our product functionality in the field.
 This diversification lessens our dependence on any one supplier and allows us to negotiate more favorable terms.
-Our largest integrated circuit supplier, Qorvo International Pte Ltd., provided 11.5% and 11.8% of our total inventory purchases in 2022 and 2021, respectively.
+Our largest integrated circuit supplier, Qorvo International Pte Ltd., provided 11.5%, 11.8% and 14.2% of our total inventory purchases in 2022, 2021 and 2020, respectively.